15 best luxury hotels in Iceland

 Skalakot Manor Hotel Iceland

-Located on the south coast of Iceland, Skalalot Manor is a family-run boutique property that bears far more resemblance to an Alpine chalet than a modern block.
+Located on the south coast of Iceland, Skalalot Manor is a family-run boutique property; I love that it bears far more resemblance to an Alpine chalet than a modern block.

 The hotel offers a range of luxurious accommodation, an appealing restaurant and a bar.